Finite Invariant Sets with Bridging Points in Logistic IFS: Introduction

 where $p$ is constant in the interval $(0, 1)$, and the maps are selected independently and identically at each step.
 Here, the probability represents a simple exogenous model of the regime-switching dynamics.
 We will refer to this system as the IFS and study its invariant set.
 We focus on an {\bf invariant set}~\cite{crovisier_ifs_2006, hutchinson_fractals_1981} $ \Lambda $ of the IFS, which satisfies:

-The system defined in Eq.~\eqref{eq: IFS} is an example of a random dynamical system\cite{arnold1995random}, which can exhibit properties absent in its deterministic counterparts.
-Randomness is often introduced via additive~\cite{sano_reduction_2020} or multiplicative noise by adding a random perturbation to variables or parameters.
+The system defined by \eqref{eq: IFS} is an example of a random dynamical system~\cite{arnold1998random}, which can exhibit properties absent in its deterministic counterparts.
+Randomness is often introduced via additive~\cite{sano_reduction_2020} or multiplicative noise applied to variables or parameters.
 In contrast to perturbation-based approaches, the IFS framework can capture more drastic changes in system dynamics, enabling the explicit modeling of switching behavior.

-While studies of IFS have traditionally focused on generating fractals using only contracting maps~\cite{barnsley85}, some research has examined IFSs' dynamics with both contracting and expanding structures\cite{homburg2025}.
+While studies of IFS have traditionally focused on generating fractals using only contracting maps~\cite{barnsley85}, some research has examined IFSs' dynamics with both contracting and expanding structures~\cite{homburg2025}.
 For example, Pelikan (1984)~\cite{pelikan84} analyzed IFS constructed from piecewise linear maps, such as \( g(x) = 2x \bmod 1 \) and \( h(x) = \tfrac{1}{2}x\), and established the existence of absolutely continuous invariant measures.
-Gutierrez \etal (1993)~\cite{gutierrez1993logistic} investigated logistic maps under dichotomic noise, revealing changes in bifurcation and invariant measure depending on how the noise is applied.
+Gutierrez \etal~ (1993)~\cite{gutierrez1993logistic} investigated logistic maps under dichotomous noise, revealing changes in bifurcation and invariant measure depending on how the noise is applied.

-Regarding logistic IFS, Abbasi \etal (2018)~\cite{abbasi2018iterated} investigated an IFS composed of logistic maps with different parameter values, focusing on dynamics near fixed points with distinct stability properties: one contracting and the other expanding.
+Regarding logistic IFS, Abbasi \etal~ (2018)~\cite{abbasi2018iterated} investigated an IFS composed of logistic maps with different parameter values, focusing on dynamics near fixed points with distinct stability properties: one contracting and the other expanding.
 They examined intermittent behavior and the ``synchronization'' of trajectories originating from different initial conditions.
-These studies demonstrate that the dynamics of an IFS are nontrivial and cannot be understood solely by analyzing the individual maps in isolation.
+These studies demonstrate that the dynamics of an IFS are nontrivial and cannot be understood solely by analyzing the individual maps in isolation. \allred While switching dynamics are often studied in terms of stability, synchronization, intermittency, or statistical properties of trajectories~\cite{hamilton1989new,bernardo2008,pelikan84,homburg2025,abbasi2018iterated}, comparatively less attention has been paid to the possibility that switching itself may generate new invariant structures.
+In particular, invariant sets of a switching system need not be reducible to invariant sets of the constituent maps individually.
+The present work provides explicit low-dimensional examples of such emergent invariant structures. \allblack